John-Robbins/tbp/docs/docs/faq.md

    When you enter a statement like `oto`, the tbp scanner sees the first character, it looks to see if the entire statement is a keyword and if it isn't, the scanner assumes the `o` is the variable `O`, and the assumes it's the second form of assignment above.

-- What are some good BASIC resources if I want to learn more?
+- **What are some good BASIC resources if I want to learn more?**

   - Tom Pittman's [Tiny BASIC](http://www.ittybittycomputers.com/IttyBitty/TinyBasic/) page has loads of content and example programs.
   - [Marco's Retrobits](https://retrobits.altervista.org/blog/) has lots of cool games he has written for other BASIC platforms such as the [Sinclair ZX Spectrum](https://en.wikipedia.org/wiki/ZX_Spectrum) computer.
 While many of his programs don't run in Tiny BASIC, I learned a lot from them.
   - Ronald Nicholson has a great [list](http://www.nicholson.com/rhn/basic/basic.info.html) of BASIC resources.
 Additionally, he developed the free, cross-platform Chipmunk BASIC interpreter.
   - [Hans Otten](http://retro.hansotten.nl) has a ton of awesome retro computing information.
-His [KIM-1 Simulator](http://retro.hansotten.nl/6502-sbc/kim-1-manuals-and-software/kim-1-simulator/) is one of the computers that ran the original Tiny BASIC implementations.
+His [KIM-1 Simulator](http://retro.hansotten.nl/6502-sbc/kim-1-manuals-and-software/kim-1-simulator/) recreates one of the computers that ran the original Tiny BASIC implementations.
   - J. Alan Henning has written many nice [articles](https://troypress.com/category/programming-languages/) about BASIC.
 My absolute favorite article he wrote is [The Tiny BASIC Interpretive Language IL—and Onions.](https://troypress.com/the-tiny-basic-interpretive-language-il-and-onions/) He presents his intermediate language (IL) version of Tiny BASIC from the original specifications [Dennis Allison](https://en.wikipedia.org/wiki/Dennis_Allison) wrote in the [January 1976](https://archive.org/details/dr_dobbs_journal_vol_01/page/n89/mode/2up) issue of Dr. Dobb’s Journal of Computer Calisthenics & Orthodontia.
+My goal for future versions of tbp is to be able to run his IL version.
   - [Damian Walker's](http://damian.cyningstan.org.uk/posts/150/the-tiny-basic-interpreter-and-compiler-project) implementation of [Tiny BASIC](https://github.com/cyningstan/TinyBASIC).
 It's all in C, and he added some neat features.
   - [Rosetta Code's Tiny BASIC](https://rosettacode.org/wiki/Category:Tiny_BASIC) examples.

 ## Code/Development

-- What is the overview of the source code files?
+- **What is the overview of the source code files?**

     | Filename | Description |
     |----------|-------------|